 * * * * *

-Stevens begins discussing his time before becoming a student at the University of Chicago.
+Stephens begins discussing his time before becoming a student at the University of Chicago.
 He became enamored with Allan Bloom's The Closing of the American Mind.
-At UChicago, Stevens found the liberal education that he had clamored for as a teen.
+At UChicago, Stephens found the liberal education that he had clamored for as a teen.

 Now let me switch gears.
 During the Reagan years the TV shows (Larry King, Crossfire, etc.) featured a variety of voices on cultural/educational issues.
 William Bennett and Nat Hentoff are two of the more prominent names I remember.
 I was uncomfortable with what both of them had to say.
 Hentoff argued that free speech, even when it clearly was hate speech, should never be suppressed.
 (During my time at Northwestern an Engineering professor, Arthur Butz, published his book denying the Holocaust and the Nazis had their march on Skokie.
 In my own internal cost-benefit calculation on upholding the Bill of Rights versus promoting pernicious nonsense, these outcomes constitute defeats, not victories.)
 Bennett, was known to champion the reading of certain works (the authors had to be dead white males, who had penned “classics”) and to scorn the reading of other books, notably those that were au courant, emblematically represented through the works of Toni Morrison.
 (During that time, the great New York Times columnist and humorist, Russell Baker, had a piece on this debate to the effect that Johnny didn’t read, period, so all this culture war stuff was beyond the point.
 Exactly.)